janstenpickle/extruder/docs/src/main/tut/quickstart.md

 // only if you require support for refined types libraryDependencies += "extruder" %% "extruder-refined" % "0.8.1"

+// only if you require support for AWS config libraryDependencies += "extruder" %% "extruder-aws" % "0.8.1"

+// only if you require support for prometheus encoders libraryDependencies += "extruder" %% "extruder-metrics-prometheus" % "0.8.1"

+// only if you require support for dropwizard encoders libraryDependencies += "extruder" %% "extruder-metrics-dropwizard" % "0.8.1"

+// only if you require support for spectator encoders libraryDependencies += "extruder" %% "extruder-metrics-spectator" % "0.8.1"
 ```

 **Rules for resolution are specified in the declaration of the case class itself:**